GradPower: Powering Gradients for Faster Language Model Pre-Training: Abstract

 \section{Abstract}

 We propose {\bf GradPower}, a lightweight gradient-transformation technique for accelerating language model pre-training.
-Given a gradient vector $\bg=(g_i)_i$, GradPower first applies the elementwise \texttt{sign-power} transformation:

-for a fixed $p>0$, and then feeds the transformed gradient into a base optimizer.
+Given a gradient vector $\bg=(g_i)_i$, GradPower first applies the elementwise \texttt{sign-power} transformation $\varphi_p(\bg)=\left(\sign(g_i)|g_i|^p\right)_{i}$ for a fixed $p>0$, and then feeds the transformed gradient into a base optimizer.
 Notably, GradPower requires only a {\bf single-line code change} and no modifications to the base optimizer’s internal logic, including the hyperparameters.
-When applied to Adam (termed {\bf AdamPower}), GradPower consistently achieves lower terminal loss across diverse architectures (LLaMA, Qwen2MoE), parameter scales (66M to 2B), datasets (C4, OpenWebText), and learning-rate schedules (cosine, warmup-stable-decay).
+When applied to AdamW (termed {\bf AdamWPower}), GradPower consistently achieves lower terminal loss across diverse architectures (LLaMA, Qwen2MoE), parameter scales (66M to 2B), datasets (C4, OpenWebText), and learning-rate schedules (cosine, warmup-stable-decay).
 The most pronounced gains are observed when training modern mixture-of-experts models with warmup-stable-decay schedules.
 GradPower also integrates seamlessly with other state-of-the-art optimizers, such as Muon, yielding further improvements.
-Finally, we provide theoretical analyses that reveal the underlying mechanism of GradPower and highlights the influence of gradient noise.
+Finally, we provide theoretical analyses that reveal the underlying mechanism of GradPower and highlight the influence of gradient noise.